avcado/bawm/README.md

 # bawm
-Minimalistic Python Window Manager for the X11 Display Server
+Minimalistic C Window Manager for the X11 Display Server